Lamb or Goat Neck Confit

 The meat needs to be covered with lard or other fat for it’s long, low cooking.

 If you look online, making confit can be intimidating as it calls for a lot of rendered tallow.
 Rendered tallow will give confit with the deepest flavor, but originally the meat was cooked in tallow or lard since it would solidify after cooking, and form an air tight seal.
-If you’re making confit at home, and don’t have access to animal fats, it’s perfectly fine to substitute some cooking oil along with some animal fat, or in a pinch, even just oil, just don’t brag about it to a chef from France.
+If you’re making confit at home, and don’t have animal fats, it’s fine to substitute cooking oil along with some animal fat, or in a pinch, even just oil, just don’t brag about it to a chef from France.

 After chilling, the lard will form an air-tight seal, which is how it was stored in pre-refrigeration days.